Understanding Nondischargeable Debts in Bankruptcy

 Key Points on Nondischargeable Debts in Chapter 7 and Chapter 13 Bankruptcy

-- Herbert Wright, aka rapper G Herbo pleads guilty to wire fraud
+- Herbert Wright, aka rapper G Herbo, pleads guilty to wire fraud.

 - Not all debts are dischargeable in bankruptcy

-- Debts from illegal acts/crimes are nondischargeable in bankruptcy
+- Debts arising from illegal acts/crimes (such as fraud) are generally nondischargeable under 11 U.S.C. § 523(a)(4).

-- Domestic Support Obligations such as alimony and child support also can’t be eliminated in bankruptcy
+- Domestic Support Obligations (DSOs), such as alimony and child support, also cannot be eliminated in bankruptcy (11 U.S.C. § 523(a)(5)).

 According to Acting United States Attorney Joshua S. Levy, “Mr. Wright used stolen account information as his very own unlimited funding source, using victims’ payment cards to finance an extravagant lifestyle and advance his career.”
 This included a luxury villa rental in Jamaica, for $14,500, high end car rentals for $34,000, and $80,000 on four private jet rentals.